switnet-ltd/pagure-installer/README.md

 ## Features
 * Support several instances at once by using a sufix
 * Custom redis by instance by [mured.sh](https://github.com/switnet-ltd/mured)
+    * Custom redis db for celery
+* systemd pagure worker
-* systemd supervised service
+* systemd gitolite worker
-* more TBD
+* apache/letsencrypt self configuration

 ## To Be Determined
-* gitolite
-* set workers
-* determine feasibility of automatic apache2 configuration
+* set/fix workers configuration
 * more TBD

 ## Requirements